bepass-org/oblivion-desktop/FAQ.md

 ## Is Oblivion secure?

-Both the Oblivion and Oblivion Desktop programs, as well as the WARP-Plus core, are open-source (FOSS) and their source code is available on GitHub.
+Both the Oblivion and Oblivion Desktop programs, as well as the WARP-Plus core, are open-source and their source code is available on GitHub.
 Additionally, project builds are automatically performed by GitHub Actions.

 ## Is the WARP Cloudflare service secure?